 ◦ Provides deeper, truer blacks when compared to LCD projectors

 ◦ Smooth motion for videos and fast-action scenes

 Some types of streaming projectors have a hub with Android TV features built-in, so you can stream your favourite movies and TV shows on apps like Netflix or YouTube.
-You can also connect a media streaming device to your projector and stream content via your external device.
+And, as stated above, even without built-in streaming or Android, most projectors enable you to connect a media streaming device to stream content.

 How bright is your projector bulb?
 It depends on what type of light source it has.